pingcap/docs/v3.0/reference/tispark/datasource-api-userguide.md

 If your TiDB version is earlier than 4.0, set `spark.tispark.write.without_lock_table` to `true` to enable write, but ACID is **not** guaranteed.

-## Type conversion for write
+## Type conversion for data write

-The following types of SparkSQL Data are currently not supported for writing to TiDB:
+The following types of SparkSQL data currently cannot be written into TiDB:

 - BinaryType
 - ArrayType